 Where Asbury Gets Its Name

-James Bradley, a recent convert to the Methodist religion, visited the new seaside religious camp, Ocean Grove, in the 1870s.
-He saw the opportunity for beach town development at the Jersey Shore.
+James Bradley, a recent convert to Methodism, visited the new seaside religious camp, Ocean Grove, in the 1870s.
+He saw the opportunity for beach-town development along the Jersey Shore.
 Bradley bought land immediately north of Ocean Grove.

 If You Go: